LiamBatiste/Bank-Customer-Churn/README.md

 #### Recall = 0.718
 So the model identified only about 71.8% of all churned customers, so still poor.
 <br></br>
 Thus the Model improved significantly with respect to recall, at the sacrafice of precision (to be expected).
-So the last adjustment to try and further refine the LR model was to simply use more predictor features from the dataset.
+So the last adjustment tried was further refinement of the LR model through fitting using more features from the dataset which led to little improvement of LR model performance

-Accuracy: 0.702
-Confusion Matrix:
-[[1660  719]
- [ 175  446]]
-Precision: 0.3828326180257511
-Recall: 0.7181964573268921
+### Random Forest Model (RF)

 ## Refinement
 Explain how the model was refined using techniques like GridSearchCV or hyperparameter tuning to optimize performance.